sciences-re/website/_pages/ropa.md

 - **Data Category:** Application Information
 - **Concerned Data:** Name, Website, Redirection URLs, Permissions, Secrets, Token, ID of the Applications
 - **Legal Basis:** Contractual necessity
-- **Recipients:** Sciences.Re, Hetzner Online GmbH, Infomaniak, Fediverse Peers, Public
+- **Recipients:** Sciences·Re, Hetzner Online GmbH, Infomaniak, Fediverse Peers, Public
 - **Visibility:** Public or Limited, depending on the use of the Application
 - **Purposes of the processing:** Provide access to the services
 - **Transfers of data to a country outside the European Union or to an organisation:** Yes, through federation or public data